 - Seattle Chinatown International District Preservation and Development Authority (SCIDpda) – (IDEA Space: Public Safety Program): SCIDpda works to revitalize Seattle’s Chinatown International District neighborhood through economic and community development efforts that are designed to preserve the community’s multi-ethnic culture and heritage.
 The Carlson Civic Fellow will aid SCIDpda in two programs, addressing issues of public safety and community engagement: 1) The organization’s twice-weekly, evening Neighborhood Block Watch program focuses on crime prevention and ownership of the streets, but has been on hiatus for over a year.
 The Fellow will work with SCIDpda staff to jumpstart participation in the initiative amongst neighborhood residents, employees, business owners, families and others, propelling community empowerment, efficacy and cohesion.
 2) They will also provide valuable strategic, recruitment and logistical support leading up to, and during, the organization’s neighborhood Spring Clean program, taking place in April 2015.

-Ready to apply?
+Apply by 5 pm on Tues, Oct 21!
 Download and complete the 2015 Carlson Civic Fellowship Application!

 Contact Talya Gillman at 206.543.4282 or email@example.com.